 -Be able to communicate in English.

 -You must be ready to wear a drysuit tight at the neck to protect your body from the cold water.

 -You must have a height and weight of minimum 150 cm and 45 kilos, and of maximum 200 cm and 120 kilos.

 -The age limit is a minimum of 12 years old and a maximum of 69 years old at the time of the tour to participate.
-Also, if you will be 60 years old at the time of the tour, you need a medical waiver signed by a doctor, available on page 2 of this Snorkeling Medical Statement – click here.
+Also, if you will be 60 years old or over at the time of the tour, you need a medical waiver signed by a doctor, available on page 2 of this Snorkeling Medical Statement – click here.

 -Participants under the age of 18 must be accompanied in the water by a parent or adult guardian booked on the same tour.